Toc

 Modify a given recipe

-- Click the dark blue hexagon.
+- Click the dark blue hexagon and the diagrams change.

 - Click the stitch to check the color disappears from the desired stitch in the thread diagram.

-- Figure (a) adds a two to the id in figure b, as the application starts with zero that means the third action.
+- Note that figure (a) adds a two to the ID in figure (b).
+As the application starts with zero that means it is the third action.
+Note that a t counts as two actions: twist left plus twist right.

-- The recipe was lc,crc,ctc,lcrcl,ctc,crc,c,r, the fourth stitch is lcrcl as we saw on the tooltip.
+- The recipe was lc,crc,ctc,lcrcl,ctc,crc,c,r, the fourth stitch is lcrcl as we saw on the tooltip in figure (b).
 We have to remove the third action which is the r.
-Note that a t counts as two actions: twist left plus twist right.

 figure (a) | figure (b) | figure (c) |